-John Deere workers say their pandemic sacrifice needs to be rewarded now
+How the pandemic drove John Deere factory workers to demand more

 About 10,000 Deere workers in multiple states have rejected two contract offers in recent weeks, and are set to vote on a third Wednesday.

 “We didn’t give up on them.
 We didn’t quit,” Flemming said from the picket line outside her factory, huddling around a fire barrel with a dozen colleagues as light snow swirled overhead.
-“We feel like they should honor that ...
-We’re asking you to look at the little people, the little people that make you look good."
+“We feel like they should honor that. ...
+We’re asking you to look at the little people, the little people that make you look good.”

-The historic strikes at Deere, best known for its John Deere brands, are a stark example of the pandemic’s impact on the economy.
+The historic strikes at Deere, best known for its John Deere branded-machinery, are a stark example of the pandemic’s impact on the economy.
 The gyrations that coronavirus caused in global commerce have upended not only supply and demand but workers’ attitudes, causing many to question for the first time in decades what they’re willing to tolerate.

-That is unsettling the way labor relations have existed in the United States since the days of Ronald Reagan, when corporations began chiseling away pay and benefits.
+That is unsettling the way labor relations have existed in the United States since the Reagan administration, when corporations began chiseling away pay and benefits.

-Worker rebellions and strikes are hitting a range of industries, from low-wage fast-food jobs to skilled manufacturing, health care and food processing.
+Worker rebellions and strikes are hitting a variety of industries, including low-wage fast-food jobs and skilled manufacturing, as well as health care and food processing.
 In some cases, workers have won concessions: striking Nabisco and Frito-Lay employees returned to work in recent weeks after negotiating better terms for pay and working hours.

-The phenomenon is also visible in the so-called Great Resignation, as record numbers of Americans quit their jobs in search of better opportunities, and in office workers’ push for greater remote-work flexibility, said Paul Iversen, a labor educator at The University of Iowa Labor Center.
+The phenomenon is also visible in what’s known as the Great Resignation, as record numbers of Americans quit their jobs in search of better opportunities, and in office workers’ push for greater remote-work flexibility, said Paul Iversen, a labor educator at the University of Iowa Labor Center.

 “There is just a new feeling of worker militancy,” he said.
 Inspired by the pandemic to reevaluate their lives, many people are examining their relationships with their employers and deciding “we’re not going to go back to the old normal.”